ARM-software/CMSIS-DAP/Documentation/Doxygen/src/dap_firmware.md

  - Subclass: `0x00`
  - Protocol code: `0x00`

+> **Note**
-\note This interface enables also [WebUSB](https://wicg.github.io/webusb/) technology that is used in web browsers to connect to a debug adapter connected to your PC.
+> - This interface enables also [WebUSB](https://wicg.github.io/webusb/) technology that is used in web browsers to connect to a debug adapter connected to your PC.

 Depending on the configuration, it uses the following USB endpoints which should be configured in the interface descriptor in this order:
  - Endpoint 1: Bulk Out – used for commands received from host PC.